 English Wine Week: Brilliant British bottles to buy now

-While the UK doesn’t boast the balmy temperatures of the traditional wine regions of South Africa, Australia, France and Italy, the climate in the south of England – cool, brisk and (ahem) occasionally damp – is very appealing to the pinot noir, chardonnay and pinot meunier grapes going into the booming English wines market.
+While the UK doesn’t boast the balmy temperatures of the traditional wine regions of South Africa, Australia, France and Italy, the climate in the south of England – cool, brisk and (ahem) occasionally damp – is very appealing to the pinot noir, chardonnay and pinot meunier grapes going into the booming English wine market.

 Partially a product of climate change (the climates of Kent, Sussex, Hampshire et al are now similar to that of the Champagne region 20-30 years ago), entrepreneurial minds have been quick to capitalise on the potential of the Garden of England, where fertile soil, optimum wind direction and the aforementioned climate is ideal for harvesting grapes used in sparkling, chardonnay and pinot noir wines.
 While the method may have been perfected over centuries by family-run wineries in France and Italy, English wines are fast becoming the nation’s favourite tipple, with plantings increasing by 74 per cent over the past five years, and Great Britain now home to 943 vineyards and counting.